-A binding contract between a city and a township that identifies larger potential growth areas and the terms that govern an annexation.
-It allows both the city and township to proactively address annexation potential instead of passively waiting and reacting to growth.
+A binding contract between a city and a township that identifies larger potential growth areas and terms to what triggers an annexation.
+It allows both the City and Township to proactively address annexation potential instead of passively waiting and reacting to growth.
 The agreement is enforceable in the district court in the county in which the unincorporated property in question is located.
 A municipal council may declare land annexed to the municipality if the land is owned by the municipality or is completely surrounded by land within the municipal limit.